RitaBot-Project/Ritabot.gg/_pages/discord-pages/trans-last.md

 **Important Note**

-*The bot's default prefix is !t (or !translate) - All commands must start with this prefix for the bot to process them.
+*The bot's default prefix is !tr (or !translate) - All commands must start with this prefix for the bot to process them.
 Bot must have proper permissions in all relevant channels for full functionality (**read**, **write**, **react**, **mention**, **attachments**, **embed**).*

 *Users who wish to receive automatic translations in private must **enable DMs** via **server privacy settings**.*